derekluciani/digipets/_context/digipets_prd_draft04.md

     - If the pet is cleaned, `isDirty: false` and `dirtyTime` timer resets.

 **Vomiting**
-- Occurs if Hunger = 100 for ≥ 6 game hours, or if fed 6 times in 6 human seconds.
+- Occurs if Hunger = 100 for ≥ 6 game hours, or if fed 6 times in 6 seconds (real time).
 - When vomiting occurs:
   - hunger `0`
   - mood `0` -> state=_sick_